 1. Smooth acceleration of the rod tip will keep the loops smooth.

 2. For straight loops, we need to accelerate the line in a straight line.
 The rod tip pulls the line to speed it up, and the line will follow in the direction that the rod tip pulls.
 If the rod tip travels in a straight line, the line will travel in a straight line.

 3. To form the loop, there needs to be a defined deceleration, a defined stop of the rod at the end of each stroke will achieve this.

 4. Keep the line under tension and wait until the line is straight.
 The line needs to be straight and tight before a cast in the other direction is made.
-This means waiting between each false cast.
+This means waiting for the loop to unroll and straighten between each false cast.
 The longer the line you are casting, the longer you must wait.

 Common mistakes to avoid: